Wisconsin vs. SMU: Odds, spread, over/under - November 22

 - Odds to win the national championship: +8000

 - In terms of its odds to win the national championship (+8000), Wisconsin is 38th in college basketball.
-It is four spots higher than that, 34th, according to computer rankings.
+It is far higher than that, 29th, according to computer rankings.

-- Based on its moneyline odds, Wisconsin has a 1.2% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!